 Racism Is a Public Health Crisis

-Bukata Hayes takes on racial and health equity
+Bukata Hayes takes on health equity

 Bukata Hayes of Mankato knows the score.
 As a Black man, he has a lower life expectancy than white men.
 African Americans are at a higher risk for heart diseases, cancer and diabetes.
 Health statistics like these are common across BIPOC (Black, Indigenous and People of Color) communities.